Frank Abbatemarco: Criminal career

-Death
+Death and legacy

-On November 4, 1959, Abbatemarco was gunned down by assassins as he left a tavern owned by his cousins, the Cardello brothers.
+On November 4, 1959, Abbatemarco was gunned down by assassins as he left a tavern owned by the Cardello brothers.
 Abbatemarco's downfall came after he and his crew stopped paying tribute to boss Joe Profaci.
-He claimed he was in debt, though he owned homes in New Jersey and Florida, and donated extravagantly to catholic causes.
-The Gallo brothers are suspected to have carried out the murder in exchange for Abbatemarco's rackets, though Profaci instead he gave them to his own relatives.
+He claimed he was in debt, though he owned homes in New Jersey and Florida, and donated extravagantly to Catholic causes.
 He is buried at the Holy Cross Cemetery in Brooklyn.

+The Gallo brothers are suspected to have carried out the murder in exchange for the promise of taking over Abbatemarco's rackets.
+Profaci, however, turned over those operations to his own relatives.

 Abbatemarco's murder started the First Colombo War.
-His son Anthony went into hiding for 2 years and sought revenge.
+His son Anthony went into hiding for two years and sought revenge against his father's killers.
 He assisted Profaci in killing Larry Gallo; however, he mistakenly shot a police officer and was charged with attempted murder.
 A month later, his cousin Joseph Magnasco was murdered.
 During the war, Anthony somewhat helped the Gallo brothers and changed sides several times in order to stay alive.
-The war ended after Joe Gallo was assassinated in 1971.
+The war ended after Joe Gallo was assassinated in 1972.
 Anthony Abbatemarco would later serve as underboss from 1973 to 1977.